Fillability obstructions for high-dimensional confoliations: Confoliated bLob's and normal forms

-According to \Cref{lem:pair_foliations}, it is then morally correct to think of a transversely exact confoliated bLob $N$ as a leafwise (with respect to $\cF_c$) and invariant (under flows of vector fields tangent to $\cF_s$) version of the contact bLob as defined in \cite[Section 4]{MNW}.
+According to \Cref{lem:pair_foliations}, it is then morally correct to think of a transversely exact confoliated bLob $N$ as a leafwise (with respect to $\cF_c$), and invariant (under flows of vector fields tangent to $\cF_s$) version of the contact bLob as defined in \cite[Section 4]{MNW}.

-To finish this subsection, we give two simple criteria for certain bLob's to be transversely exact with respect to a closed two-form.
+To finish this subsection, we give two simple criteria for certain bLob's to satisfy Item \ref{item:characteristic_exact_bLob_forms} in Definition \ref{def:transversely-exact_bLob}.
 These will be used later in the applications of our main theorem.
-The first one concerns strong fillings: \begin{lemma} Let $N$ be a confoliated bLob in $(M,\xi, \CS_{\xi,\mu})$ such that near $N$ the rank of $\mu$ is $\frac{1}{2}\operatorname{rank} \cK_{\xi}$.
-Then any strong symplectic filling $(W,\Omega)$ of the confoliation satisfies that $N$ is transversely-exact with respect to $\omega|_{TM}$. \end{lemma} \begin{proof} By definition of strong filling, we have
+The first one concerns strong fillings: \begin{lemma} {Let $N$ be a confoliated bLob of a c-symplectic confoliation $(\xi,\CS_{\xi,\mu}$ where $\mu$ is such that $(\xi,\mu)$ is a strong confoliation and near $N$ the rank of $\mu$ (as a differential form) is constant and equal to $\frac{1}{2}\operatorname{rank} \cK_{\xi}$.
+If $\cF$ is the regular foliation given by the characteristic distribution of $\mu$ near $N$, any strong symplectic filling $(W,\Omega)$ of $(\xi,\mu)$ satisfies Item \eqref{item:characteristic_exact_bLob_forms} in Definition \ref{def:transversely-exact_bLob}.} \end{lemma} \begin{proof} By the definition of strong filling, we have